julianandrews/yablocks/README.md

 `~/.config/yablocks/config.toml`), or you can specify the config file path on the command line.

+To get started see the examples [here](https://github.com/julianandrews/yablocks/tree/master/examples).
+For compatibility I've kept fancy fonts out of the examples, but if your status bar supports it, check out [Nerd Fonts](https://www.nerdfonts.com/) to add some flair.

+### Config file fields

+- `template` - the main template to render
-A config file is a table of blocks along with a template referencing the block names.
+- `blocks` - a toml table of block configs
+- `header` (optional) - an initial string to print on start
+- `stdin-handler` (optional) - a command to run to process all stdin input

+Only `template` and `blocks` are required.
 Both the main template and any individual block templates use [Tera](https://tera.netlify.app/) as the templating engine.
 Outputs from blocks can be used in their corresponding templates.
 See the documentation below for available outputs.

-For ideas, see the examples [here](https://github.com/julianandrews/yablocks/tree/master/examples).
-For compatibility I've kept fancy fonts out of the examples, but if your status bar supports it, check out [Nerd Fonts](https://www.nerdfonts.com/) to add some flair to your status bar.
+If using `i3bar` you'll want to use `header` to send the initial version header and opening `[`. yablocks won't handle click events for you, but you can use `stdin-handler.command` and `stdin-handler.args` to specify a command to process all click events.
+See the examples for ideas.

 ### Testing Config

-At its core yablocks is just a tool for spitting out template output to `stdout` whenever data changes.
+At its core yablocks is just a tool for spitting out templated output to `stdout` whenever data changes.
 Any error messages will output to `stderr`.

 The easiest way to test your configuration is to simply run `yablocks` from the